-During the spring semester, you must attend a mandatory class where students participate in a group discussion.
+During the summer semester, you are invited to a voluntary Friday internship class where students participate in a group discussion.
 Our office will contact you through NYU Classes once the semester starts with details on how to sign up for the class held at 20 Cooper Square.

-Students taking a credit internship in the spring should intern a minimum of 10 hours per week, but no more than two full days.
+Students taking a credit internship in the summer should work a minimum of 100 hours to earn credit.
 Discuss start and end dates with the job-site supervisor and confirm with career services.

 MISSING DAYS AT YOUR INTERNSHIP

 Contact Career Services immediately if you stop going to your internship.
 Taking time off is acceptable, but should be cleared with your employer first and discussed with career services.
 If you’re sick, you need to notify your internship supervisor by phone and email as soon as possible.
 (Don’t simply send an email or tweet and assume that’s okay.)
 Make sure you communicate with your internship supervisor about any assignments you’re working on and how they can be completed in your absence.
 Let Career Services know if you ever miss more than two days of your internship.

 Career Services is available to help you develop strategies for success, or sort through problems at your internship.
 Your communication is important.
 It’s one of the best ways we have of monitoring the environment inside the media organizations — so don’t hesitate to contact Career Services — especially if you’re running personal errands for your supervisor, feel you’re being asked to do a disproportionate amount of administrative work, or the workplace atmosphere is in any way threatening or harassing.
 Please write “Urgent” in the subject heading of such an email.
 Call us or come by if you don’t hear back from an urgent email within 24-48 hours.